brub43/hello-kitty/README.md

 ![Extension Manager Window](/images/add-ext-search-path.png)

 5. Now you can find `omni.hello.kitty` extension in the top left search bar.
 Select and enable it.
+6. Look in the console window for the almost indescribable awesomeness and terror that is hello kitty.

 ### Few tips